 Wingert-Jones since 2002.
 Dr. Schmidt is also a performing artist for the

-Yamaha Corporation of America and is the Arizona State Chair and Vice-President
+Yamaha Corporation of America and is the Arizona State Chair and a past Vice-President

 of the Western Region for the College Band Directors National Association.